This post shows you how to host the perfect Friendsgiving party.

 You’re hosting a Friendsgiving party, that’s so exciting!
 There are probably a hundred questions in your head, and rightly so.
-There is a lot to take care of as a host, so let’s get right into it.
+There is a lot to take care of as a host, so let’s get into it.

 This is a step-by-step guide showing you how to plan and set-up the perfect Friendsgiving party.

 Who is coming?

 Let’s first decide who you’re going to invite!
 Be realistic with your space and think of how many people you can fit comfortably.
 Hosting is a serious task, so personally, my favorite number of people to host would be a maximum of 10.

 Decide on a date

 I’d say the weekend before Thanksgiving is the best time to host your Friendsgiving.
 That way, everyone is in the thanksgiving mood, and the right energy really elevates the party.

 Send out a paper invite.

 Oldskool paper invites are the best!
 Of course, it takes a little more effort than sending out a digital invite, but it’s worth it.
 Send your guests a paper invitation if you want to go all out.

 Paper invite idea here:

 Send out a digital invite

 Use a free design platform like Canva to design your Friendsgiving invites.
 It’s SUPER easy and there are thousands of templates to choose from.
 Type ‘Thanksgiving’ or ‘Friendsgiving’ in the Canva search bar and take your pick.
-I use Canva for everything, from designing little blog graphics like at the top of this page, pins, and social media.
+I use Canva for everything.
+For example, for designing blog graphics, pins, and social media posts.

 Here is my Canva Friendsgiving invite: